 There’s a lot to unpack in this call.
 First, the caller and his ex own a house together but never married.
-She has a protection order in place against him.
-He also owns other property on his own.
+She also has a protection order in place against him.
+He also owns other properties on his own.
 And if that’s not enough, he worries his ex has done this before, that she has bought property with a partner only to snatch it away when the relationship ends, and that she may try to go after his other houses as well.

-Hear how it plays out below:
+Hear how the property battle plays out below:

 Caller: “I’m not married to my former girlfriend, but we mutually own a house together.
-And I purchased another one while we were together.
+And I purchased another [property] while we were together.
 We have agreed to separate, and she’s baited me into a couple conversations, or arguments, and recorded them and got a protection order.”

 Danny: “She got a protection order because you called her a b**** to her face, or some such thing, at a high volume?”